-- The primary laggard within the diversified funds continued to be the retail exposure as appraisers reassess future rent growth expectations with landlords working through tenant bankruptcies and backfilling vacancies. - The effects of various Covid-19 responses also negatively impacted the income return of the fund for the period.
-This is expected to improve as the environment stabilizes, re-openings occur, and more clarity is gained around future rent collections and growth rates.
+- The primary laggard within the diversified funds continued to be the retail exposure as appraisers reassess future rent growth expectations. - The impact of various COVID-19 responses also negatively impacted the income return of the fund for the period.
+This is expected to improve as the environment stabilizes, reopenings occur, and more clarity is gained around future rent collections and growth rates.